guidomb/ios-scripts/README.md

 ./install PATH_TO_IOS_PROJECT_FOLDER
 ```

-The first time you run this script you would probably want to generate .env file thats is needed for the scripts
+The first time you run this script you would probably want to generate .env file that is needed for the scripts
 to work.

 ## Usage